rodalton/Go-STT-Go/README.md

 1. Clone the source code from this repository using the folliwing command `git clone https://github.com/rodalton/Go-STT-Go.git`

 2. Edit the Go file you plan to run to include the API Key and service URL for you STT instance using a text editor.
+You'll find these values from the Service credentials tab of your Speech to Text service instance on IBM Cloud.
+Save the changes your Go file.

-3. Save your Go file
+3. From a terminal window, navigate to the directory that contains the Go file edited earlier.
+Issue the `go build` command to build an executable file that we'll run in the next step.

-4. Run your Go file
+4. Run the executable built in step 3 from the terminal window, for example issue the command `./RecognizeFile`.
+The executable will call the Watson Speech to Text API and print a transcript of the audio file to the terminal window.